niks-yad/menubarSprite/README.md

      - Row 3: Right movement frames (8-11)
      - Row 4: Up movement frames (12-15)
    - Name the file `sprite_sheet.png`

-3. **Open in Xcode**:
-   - Open `MenuBarSpriteFollower.xcodeproj` in Xcode
-   - Add your `sprite_sheet.png` to the project (drag and drop into Xcode)
-   - Make sure "Add to target" is checked
+   - Drag it into your Xcode project (make sure "Add to target" is checked)

 4. **Configure Info.plist** (Optional - for hiding dock icon):
-   - In project settings, go to Info tab
+   - Click your project name in the left sidebar
+   - Select your app target → **Info** tab
-   - Add new row: `LSUIElement` → Boolean → YES
+   - Add new row: `LSUIElement` → Boolean → **YES**

 5. **Build and Run**:
    - Press Cmd+R to build and run